Many Earths: A Novel

 Xuan Ba Nguyen is a Vietnamese-American novelist and runner-up for Hugo House’s New Works Competition.
 A former engineering leader, she designed computer chips for medical ultrasound systems in Seattle—one of only three women in her engineering graduating class.

-She is seeking representation for her completed debut novel, MANY EARTHS (95,500 words), a literary speculative thriller born from the tension between rigid technical logic and a lifelong devotion to poetry.
+She is seeking representation for her completed debut novel, MANY EARTHS (90,000 words), a literary thriller born from the tension between rigid technical logic and a lifelong devotion to poetry.
 Writing from an engineer-poet perspective, Nguyen brings authentic technical detail to atmospheric, character-driven fiction that explores identity, fragmentation, and the cost of survival in systems that demand compartmentalization.

 She publishes biweekly essays on the intersection of science and creativity on her Substack.